11th Battalion, King’s Royal Rifle Corps

 Died of wounds on Friday, 10th August 1917, aged 21

-Alfred George was born in February 1897 at Deptford, Surrey, the son of James John and Alice Maud Reffell.
-He was baptised at the church of St Barnabas in Rotherhithe on 21 February 1897.
-The family lived at various addresses in Fawcett Road, Rotherhithe for many years.
+Alfred George Reffell was born in February 1897 at Deptford, Surrey, the son of James John Reffell (1858-1931) and Alice Maud Reffell (1863-1926).
+Despite both parents having the same surname at birth, they were only distantly related.
+He was baptised at St Katharine Rotherhithe on 21 February 1897.
+The family lived at various addresses in Fawcett Road Rotherhithe for many years.
+In 1911 the family was at number 51, where Alfred’s occupation was as an apprentice compositor printer.

 The Third Battle of Ypres

 The preliminary bombardment began on 22 July with over 3,000 guns hurling almost five tons of shell at every yard of the front.
-This bombardment totally destroyed the drainage and water table, shell holes filled to overflowing and the earth turned into a thick glutinous mud, stinking and foul with the decay of dead horses and thousands of corpses.
+This bombardment totally destroyed the drainage and water table, shell holes were filled to overflowing and the earth turned into a thick glutinous mud, stinking and foul with the decay of dead horses and thousands of corpses.
+Truly a hell on earth.

 It is probable that Alfred George was wounded during the battle of Pilckem, which lasted from 31 July to 2 August, and was transferred back to the Casualty Clearing Station at Dozinghem where he died a few days later.
 At the begining of the British offensive, groups of Casualty Clearing Stations were placed in readiness at three positions called by the troops with typical Tommy’s humour, Mendinghem, Dozinghem and Bandaghem, after the many local place names ending with ‘hem’ meaning settlement.